The "old" Hampshire County Jail is one of the oldest government buildings in

 The building has recently undergone a total renovation and now houses the

-WVU Extension Offices, Hampshire County Parks & Recreation and the County
+WVU Extension Offices, Hampshire County Parks & Recreation, The County

 Pictured above is the front of the old county